Source: http://blogs.lse.ac.uk/impactofsocialsciences/2015/12/09/the-researchgate-score-a-good-example-of-a-bad-metric/

 who have a RG Score, multiple publications, and have posted at least one

 question and answer.
-Multiple regression analysis indicated that
+Multiple regression analysis indicated that RG

 Score was significantly predicted by a combination of number of views,

-natural logs of impact points, answers posted and number of publications
+natural logs of impact points, answers posted and number of publications.

 Impact points proved to be very relevant; for this exploratory sample